DavePearce/Homepage/content/blog/2022/simple_virtual_machine.md

   assert exitCode(m1) == OK
 ```

-This introduces the conditional check using the conditional branch
+This introduces a conditional check using the conditional branch
 instruction, `JZ`.
 To keep the example short, the above just returns
 `x` when `y == 0` (but in principle it can do whatever we want).
 The
 above now statically verifies with Whiley.  _Just think about that for